grig23/primetime.en/help/AccountIQ/get-started.md

 >[!IMPORTANT]
 >
->If your users are not able to access the Account IQ dashboard, contact Adobe (or Adobe Support) as there is a possibility that your organization's ID is not whitelisted in Account IQ.
+>If your users are not able to access Account IQ dashboard, contact Adobe support to make sure that your organization's ID is whitelisted in Account IQ.